-This application was deferred from the June planning committee to enable the consultation period to conclude.
-As this report was published on a previous agenda, the report that follows remains as published with items received after the publication of the agenda now included in bold text and updates in bold and strikethrough text where necessary.
+Prior to that, this application was previously deferred from the June 2018 planning committee to enable a previous consultation period to conclude.
+As this report was published on previous agenda's, the report that follows has been updated with all new matters relating to the latest amendments updated in bold and superseded matters having been stuck out where necessary.
 The recommendation remains for approval.